Jhosgun/MUYSC/README.md

 ## Documentation :books:
 The documentation will be available in [Mute page](https://halley.uis.edu.co/fuego/muysc/) and in the [wiki](https://github.com/Jhosgun/MUYSC/wiki) of this repository.

+## Tomography repository
+The tomography repository is found in [MUYSC Tomo](https://github.com/Delaican/MUYSC).

 ## Contribution
 Contributions to the MUYSC project are welcome.
 Please follow the guidelines below to contribute: